 What is it?
 A performance cap from golfing brand Titleist.

-We like: ball marker system, stretch design
+We like: Ball marker system, stretch design

-Watch out for: handwash only
+Watch out for: Handwash only

 Any golfer planning on spending hours in the sun will need a cap to keep them comfortable and focused.
 This performance cap from Titleist has a stretchy fit and is designed to wick away sweat.